kehman18/alx-system_engineering-devops/0x01-shell_permissions/README.md

-executing permissions to all subdirectoris
+creating a directory with specified permissions